Return to Site | View Calendar | Mobile Version

 12:15 PM - 1:15 PM Hold for Every Body's Exercise (Tuesdays)

-5:00 PM - 6:00 PM Youth Dance Class (Rec Dept)
+4:30 PM - 5:30 PM Parks & Recreation Dance Class

-6:00 PM - 9:00 PM Gardeners of Simsbury Meeting
+5:30 PM - 7:00 PM Simsbury Republican Town Committee Public Meeting

-6:00 PM - 10:00 PM Theatre Guild Rehearsal
+6:00 PM - 10:00 PM Theatre Guild Spring Play - Rehearsals

-9:00 AM - 10:00 AM Hold for Perfect Fit (Wednesdays)
+9:00 AM - 10:00 AM Hold for Perfect Fit

-9:00 AM - 10:00 AM Perfect Fit-Strength Fusion - Perfect Fit (Wed) - Jan/Feb (Eno & Zoom)
+9:00 AM - 10:00 AM Perfect Fit-Strength Fusion - Perfect Fit-Strength Fusion (Wed) - Jan/Feb (Eno & Zoom)

 This 60-minute class is designed to give you a complete workout by giving you low-impact fun and energizing aerobics.
 Strength training, balance work and floor exercises are also part of this great exercise class for all ages.
 You will need a mat and weights.
 (For the Zoom class, common household objects can be used as fitness equipment, such as canned vegetables for weights, and pantyhose or T-shirts for resistance bands.)Instructor: Susan Rubenstein